Pavion/org.openhab.binding.twinklytree/README.md

 # TwinklyTree Binding

-_This binding adds native support for the Twinkly christmas LED lights to openHAB.
-Currently, only on/off is supported as this is the only function that i need right now.
-But now there is a framework, other features can be implemented as well.
-I can imagine supporting dimmer functionality to be implemented soon_
+_This binding adds native support for the Twinkly christmas LED lights to openHAB._

 ## Supported Things